 - Climate and Health

 - Climate and Culture

 Criteria for assessing project proposals

-4) Potential to deliver high quality research outputs.
+- Potential to deliver high quality research outputs

-We have a total of four scholarships to award.
-We intend to advertise up to eight projects.
+We intend to advertise up to 12 projects and award 3 scholarships.
 Scholarship awards will be made based on a combination of the highest calibre students and projects of highest strategic value (based on the criteria above).
-Proposals will be assessed by a panel made up Priestley Centre Management Committee members who will take into account recommendations from the proposing supervisory team as to the calibre of the student.
+Applicants will be assessed by a panel made up Priestley Centre Management Committee members who will take into account recommendations from the proposing supervisory team as to the calibre of the student.

 Image: Claire Cooper (standing), Priestley PhD researcher studying Volcanology, retrieving Icelandic lake core samples